Notre-Dame de la Garde: Distinguished visitors

-After escaping a shipwreck while returning from Naples, the Duchess of Berry climbed to the chapel on June 14, 1816 and left a silver statuette as an ex voto – although the statue was melted down a few years later.
+After escaping a shipwreck while returning from Naples, the Duchess of Berry climbed to the chapel on June 14, 1816, and left a silver statuette as an ex voto – although the statue was melted down a few years later.

 Marie Therese of France, daughter of Louis XVI and Duchess of d'Angoulême, climbed to Notre-Dame de la Garde on May 15, 1823, which was a day of strong mistral winds.
 Despite the wind, the duchess remained on the terrace, struck by the beauty of the view.

 In 1838 the Virgin of the Guard had another distinguished visitor: François-René de Chateaubriand.

+In 1947, Pope John Paul II, then still Father Karol Wojtyla, visited the basilica.

+Pope Francis visited the Notre-Dame de la Garde basilica on September 22, 2023.